College Catalog: About Durham Tech

 View the entire Strategic Plan.

 Durham Technical Community College is approved by and a member of the North Carolina Community College System (NCCCS).
-The following programs are approved by state agencies: the Opticianry program is approved by the North Carolina State Board of Opticians; the Nursing Assistant I program is approved by the North Carolina Division for Facilities Services; the Paralegal Technology program is approved by the North Carolina State Bar; insurance pre-licensing courses are approved by the North Carolina Department of Insurance; and the Basic Law Enforcement Training program is approved by the North Carolina Department of Justice.
+The following programs are approved by state agencies: the Emergency Medical Sciences program is approved by the North Carolina Office of Emergency Medical Services; the Opticianry program is approved by the North Carolina State Board of Opticians; the Nursing Assistant I program is approved by the North Carolina Division for Facilities Services; the Paralegal Technology program is approved by the North Carolina State Barand the Basic Law Enforcement Training program is approved by the North Carolina Department of Justice.

 The statutes of the State of North Carolina provide for the organization and administration of a community college system under the direction of the State Board of Community Colleges.
 The 21-member board has full authority to adopt all policies, regulations, and standards it deems necessary for the operation of the system.
 Members of the State Board are appointed by the Governor and the General Assembly.
 The State Board has three major functions: equitable distribution of funds and fiscal accountability; establishing and maintaining state priorities; and educational program approval and accountability.